chuanfuyap/chuanfuyap.github.io/_posts/2023-09-29-llm-engineering-prompt.md

 - format conversion.
 (Translate the following python dictionary from JSON to an HTML \
 table with column headers and title: {data_json})

-Like abovem we can combined all of the above, for example translating langauge in a given tone or format.
+Like above we can combined all of the above, for example translating langauge in a given tone or format.

 <a class="anchor" id="expanding"></a>